 For many people, neck pain is a temporary condition that disappears within several days, but for others underlying stiffness and weakness can predispose the neck to further injury and prolong the painful situation.

-An individualized exercise program is developed for each patient’s specific problem often focusing on the deep neck muscles and the postural muscles of the shoulders and shoulder blades.
+An individualized exercise program is developed for each patient’s specific problem, often focusing on the deep neck muscles and the postural muscles of the shoulders and shoulder blade regions.
+Education on proper techniques and postures for work, athletic, and daily activity is an essential component of successful treatment.